ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

   oc get pods
   ```

-There should not see any pod runnng.
+You should not see any pod runnng.
 If you see the 'watson-nlp-kn' is running wait for a minute and the instance should be terminated automatically.

 #### Observe the pod status changing

   Open a new terminal to exceute the below command to watch pod status changing

   ```sh
   oc get pods -w
   ```

   In the current terminal run the below commands to put some traffice in the service,

   ```sh
   curl ${SERVICE_URL}